5B4AON/aprsrover/docs/ultra.md

 - Dependency injection for GPIO interface (real or dummy).
 - Raspberry Pi auto-detection for hardware integration.
 - Suitable for use in multi-threaded or async applications.
+- Adjustable measurement based on ambient temperature for accurate results.
+- Dummy backend for deterministic, hardware-free testing.

 ## Usage